Karate Classes In Woodford

 Karate may perhaps be considered a weapon free method of self defence.
 It is made up of powerful offensive and defensive tactics applying all parts of the body to their maximum advantage.
 It is an empty handed martial art that was built to fend off armed opponents.

 Karate training provides both mental and physical benefits that range from extra confidence in addition to a increased sense of well-being to improved professional performance.
 Adults and children experience the group interaction as they learn together but each at their own pace.

 Delivering Karate classes in Woodford intended for people from all walks of life both female and male.
 We provide you with lessons for people from beginner level all the way through to seasoned Karate practitioners.
 Our Karate pupils can be male or female, old or young, we’re able to help people from all avenues of life, irrespective of their sex or age group.

 Karate practice (Woodford ) – Our Karate Classes in Woodford

 Karate practice is usually divided into three main activities:

 Kihon (drilling of stances, blocks, punches, strikes and kicks)

 Kata (pre-arranged forms simulating combat situations)

-We bring these three activities together to bring you a complete Karate tuition experience in Woodford .
+We bring these 3 activities together to bring a complete Karate tuition experience in Woodford .